 Since 2014, I’ve led tree walks in the Washington, DC area.
-My walks are intended to be accessible to everyone and focus on skills that will allow you to begin identifying trees on your own and to understand how our trees fit into the larger natural and humanmade landscapes we live in.
-Learning to identify trees is also just a great way to spend time outside and connect with your environment.
-I wrote about seeing trees for the New York Times.
+My walks are intended to be accessible to everyone and focus on skills that will allow you to begin identifying trees on your own and to understand how our trees fit into the larger natural and artificial landscapes we live in.
+Learning to identify trees is also a great way to spend time outside and connect with your environment, both of which are evidence-based ways to enhance physical and mental health and well-being.
+I wrote about learning to see trees for the New York Times.

 Past tree walk locations include: